ballandilin/ballandilin/README.md

-### Hi there 👋, I'm Nicolas AKA Ballandilin :muscle:
+# Hi there 👋, I'm Nicolas AKA Ballandilin :muscle:

+I'm a Computer science Student, I like to test every new or old technologie that's I can find.
+I love all the stuff around Computer vision and AI.

 <!--
 **ballandilin/ballandilin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.